tidyverse/tidyverse.org/content/blog/recipes-0-1-14/index.md

 <img src="figure/plot-values-1.svg" title="plot of chunk plot-values" alt="plot of chunk plot-values" width="70%" />

 In future versions, we will standardize on the naming convention `step_impute_*()`.
-The existing functions will be soft-deprecated for a reasonable to ensure backward compatibility.
+The existing functions will be soft-deprecated for a reasonable time period to ensure backward compatibility.
 ## Other changes

-This version of the package has an extra option for `prep()` that will print some information on the differences in the data before and after the step was prepared:
+This version of the package has an extra logging option for `prep()` that will print some information on the differences in the data before and after the step was prepared:

 ```r